MUZAHID0408/MUZAHID0408/README.md

 // about
 ```

-I want to understand the *why*, not just the *how*.
+I want to understand the *why* in everything related to development and building not just the *how*.
-Building predictive models for climate related disasters, published research on how dataset quality can affect smaller model behavior, and shipping cross platform products.
-Outside the terminal -  traveling, fishing, staying physical.

 <br>